soundpress/RulesOfNYC/docs/c06/index.rst

          (e) an inflow study, and a plan and implementation schedule, to control and eliminate, to the maximum extent practicable, stormwater contributions from sources such as catch basins, downspouts, and sump pumps; and (f)  a program for training appropriate personnel on collection system operation and maintenance; and

-      (iv) All wastewater pumping stations in the sewer system serving the new or expanded wastewater treatment plant, both new and existing, shall meet the alarm systems and emergency operation requirements applicable to new wastewater pumping stations as set forth in "Recommended Standards for Wastewater Facilities," Great Lakes – Upper Mississippi River Board of State Public Health and Environmental Managers (2004); and
+      (iv) All wastewater pumping stations in the sewer system serving the new or expanded wastewater treatment plant shall meet the alarm systems and emergency operation requirements applicable to new wastewater pumping stations as set forth in "Recommended Standards for Wastewater Facilities," Great Lakes - Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers (2014); and

       (v) The applicant shall seek to have included in the wastewater treatment plant's SPDES permit a condition providing that in the event that the SPDES permitted flow limit is violated, the owner will investigate the violation and prepare a corrective action plan.